Baldan Bereeven Monastery: Destruction

 The monastery’s fortunes suffered further with the establishment of Mongolia’s communist regime in 1921.
 Many monks were driven from the monastery when large scale persecution of the Buddhist church began in the 1930s.
 The government expropriated church property, legislated away the church’s independence, and levied high taxes on monasteries.
 Finally, the monastery was completely razed during Stalinist purges under Mongolia’s strongman Khorloogiin Choibalsan in 1937.
 Many of the remaining monks were forcibly removed, shot, and buried in mass graves while others were forcibly laicized and sent to labor camps.
 Younger monks were returned to their families.
 The monastery’s precious relics were melted down and delivered to the Soviet Union for use during World War II.

 Restoration

-Baldan Bereeven remained off-limits for nearly six decades.
+The ruins of Baldan Bereeven were off-limits for nearly six decades.
 Following the democratic revolution in 1990 a handful of older monks who were removed from Baldan Bereevan as young boys in the 1930s returned to the monastery.
 Restoration efforts for several of the monasteries main temples began in 1999.

 In 2012 Baldan Bereeven Monastery and the surrounding area were placed on the tentative list to be nominated as a UNESCO World Heritage Site.